peerlinks/peerlinks/protocol.md

 Whenever new message is posted by a participant it SHOULD:
 1. Take at most `128` current DAG leaves
-2. It might be possible that some of them are in the future (see verification steps for received messages), if this is the case:
-  1. If there is a non-empty set of the leaves in the past - use them as the parents
-  2. Otherwise take parents of each leaf and return to the step `2` above
-3. Find the maximum of their timestamps
+2. For `content.timestamp` use maximum of: current unix time, leaves' timestamps.
+(NOTE: with the 2 minute leeway above, the maximum difference is bounded anyway)
-4. Remove those that differ from the maximum timestamp by more than **30 days**.
+3. Remove those that differ from the maximum timestamp by more than **30 days**.
 These leaves SHOULD be used as parents for the new message.
 Peers naturally merge different branches into a single new leaf.